 Carbon Tile is the world’s first tile made from upcycled carbon, fusing low-tech crafts with modern technology.
 The process begins at a pyrolysis plant, where carbon waste is collected, then mixed with binders and natural materials.
-Skilled ceramic workers then cut and fill the composite into unique designs.
+Skilled ceramic tile workers then cut and fill the composite into unique designs.
 The whole process consumes less energy than making conventional tiles, while also diverting carbon from incineration.

 Every square metre of Carbon Tile used is equivalent to preventing the effect of 25kg of CO2e.
-And by returning this material to the building and construction industry — the world’s largest consumer of raw materials — Carbon Tile also fosters a much-needed shift towards the circular economy.
+And by applying this material to the building and construction industry — the world’s largest consumer of raw materials — Carbon Tile also fosters a much-needed shift towards the circular economy.

 Learn more at: carboncraftdesign.com